-Upon admission to the PhD program, a Portfolio Advisory Committee (PAC) will be appointed for the graduate student.
+Upon admission to the PhD program, a Portfolio Advisory Committee (PAC) will be appointed by the Graduate Director for the graduate student.
+The PAC is composed of three faculty members chaired by the primary advisor.
 This PAC will provide guidance to the student on coursework and in the development of their Comprehensive Portfolio, and conduct the Comprehensive Portfolio Assessment (CPA), which is required for Advancement to Candidacy.
+Upon completion of the CPA, the PAC will provide the graduate office with the Portfolio Assessment Summary Form, and the learning outcome assessment rubrics associated with this stage.
 The details of the PAC and CPA are provided in Appendix J.